Tropical Storm Debby heads for Florida coast

 "As long as the family is together, I'll take a hurricane alert at the beach over most any other normal day," Edmondson said.

-(Additional reporting by Kelli Dugan in Gulf Shores, Ben Berkowitz in New York and Erwin Seba in Houston; Editing by Marguerita Choy and Paul Simao)
+(Additional reporting by Kelli Dugan in Gulf Shores, Ben Berkowitz in New York, Erwin Seba in Houston and Michael Connor in Miami.; Editing by Marguerita Choy and Paul Simao)